Written by Tara Carnegie

 - If your baby is still hungry, offer the other breast and repeat the process.

 If everything is going well, breast compression may not be necessary but it is always a good idea to know how it is performed.
+If you're having any challenges with milk production, be sure to check out our article regarding how to increase milk supply.

 Returning to Work